awsdocs/amazon-transcribe-developer-guide/doc_source/diarization.md

 To identify different speakers in Amazon Transcribe, use *speaker diarization*\.
 When you enable speaker diarization, Amazon Transcribe labels each speaker utterance\.
 You enable speaker diarization by using the batch transcription or real\-time streaming APIs, or the Amazon Transcribe console\.

+**Note**
+Speaker diarization is supported for all languages with batch transcription jobs, but is only supported for US English \(en\-US\) with streaming transcriptions\.

 ## Identifying speakers in audio files<a name="diarization-batch"></a>

-You can enable speaker diarization in a batch transcription job using either the [StartTranscriptionJob](API_StartTranscriptionJob.md) API or the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/)\.
+You can enable speaker diarization in a batch transcription job using either the [ StartTranscriptionJob ](API_StartTranscriptionJob.md) API or the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/)\.

 ### Console<a name="diarization-batch-console"></a>